Tenth54/AD-Lab-2025/README.md

 Select "Routing and Remote Access" under tools in windows server manager.
 Right click the domain controller, click configure, and enable "Routing and Remote Access" Here we select NAT

 ![NAT](/images/AD%20Lab_16.png)

 Select the NIC that will connect us to the internet.
-If nat works it should give our clients internet access
+If nat works it should give our clients internet access.

 ![Internet connection](/images/AD%20Lab_17.png)

 ## Configure DHCP and DNS
 Next we want to configure the DHCP server for our domain controller.
 This allows us to assign our client workstations an IP address

 Once more, go to "roles and features" in the widnows server manager and select DHCP Server.

 ![dhcp](/images/AD%20Lab_18.png)

 Go with the default settings